Energy in Zimbabwe: Electricity generation

 Electricity is generated at the Kariba Dam (ca. 750 MW), the Hwange Thermal Power Station (installed capacity 920 MW) and three minor coal-fired stations.
 All coal-fired stations are in need of major upgrades due to neglect of maintenance and they have frequent production stops or are not producing at all.
 This leads to frequent and long lasting blackouts.

 Electricity transmission and distribution

-The governmental owned Zimbabwe Electricity Supply Authority (ZESA) is the country's power generating and distributing company.
+The government-owned Zimbabwe Electricity Supply Authority (ZESA) is the country's power generating and distributing company.

 Electricity interconnectors

 Zimbabwe is a member of the Southern African Power Pool.

 Imports of energy from neighbouring countries are not enough to solve the undercapacity problem and lack of electricity hampers economic growth.

 A second interconnector with South Africa is in advanced planning stages, according to PIDA, the Programme for Infrastructure Development in Africa.
 Construction of the Zimbabwe section of the 320 km/ 400 kV South Africa to Zimbabwe transmission interconnector will form part of the total 935 km project across Mozambique, Zimbabwe and South Africa.